 Design work is happening through a Three Party Agreement approved in 2015.
 An evaluation is being coordinated with a planned Transit-Oriented Development near Sound Transit’s Operations and Maintenance Facility-East, located on the west side of 120th Avenue Northeast.
 Design elements that will be considered in the feasibility study include:

-- Realignment and widening of the road to five lanes (two lanes in each direction with turn pockets or a center turn lane) to improve vehicle circulation
+- Widening the road from two to up to four through lanes, with a center lane that can be configured as needed to improve safety and vehicle circulation

 - New pedestrian and bicycle facilities on both sides of the street, providing safe access to the future light rail station and nearby trail

-- Removal and replacement of the existing West Tributary culvert under the roadway to allow improved passage for fish and other wildlife and associated stream restoration.
+- Removal and replacement of the existing Kelsey Creek West Tributary culvert under the roadway to allow improved passage for fish and other wildlife and associated stream restoration